Beta-23/pic-in-pic/README.md

 [pic-in-pic](https://beta-23.github.io/pic-in-pic/)

 ## How to use:
-1. Refresh page ⌘ r
+1. Refresh page ⌘ R
 2. Choose your video page or application
 3. Press the share button
 4. Press the 'Launch' button